by Marge Bruchac

 Technically, beads were “bored” rather than “drilled,” using high-speed rotation and pressure to puncture the shell without shattering, and water to keep the heat and dust in check.
 New France journals note that by the 1610s, Native people living along the Saint Lawrence seaway were already familiar with (and specifically requesting) awls as trade goods.
 But the awl was not the first innovation in drilling technology.
 Nails from ships manned by Breton fisherman (or even Viking adventurers) could have been procured centuries earlier.
 A Native artisan could just as easily fit an Indigenous bow drill with an awl, or with a simple iron nail.

 This research inspired new observations about old collections.
-For example, it’s been noted that older beads tend to be smaller and squarish, with large holes.
-These are presumed to have been bored by stone muxes.
+We noted that older wampum beads tend to be smaller and squarish, with large holes.
+These are presumed to have been bored by stone bits.
 Yet, we viewed several collections of old beads from archaeological sites with wide variations in hole diameters.
-Were these bored by stone bits?
+Were these bored by stone?
 By nails?
 By artisans with differing levels of skill?
-How many other nails have been found in Native sites, but ignored because they were identified as “historic” and sorted into “non-Native” collections?
+Have other nails and awls (as metal drill bits) been found in Native sites, but ignored because they were identified as “historic” and sorted into “non-Native” collections?